JSTOR-Labs/plant-humanities/poplar/README.md

 ## Multiple viewers

 Multiple viewers may be defined for a single paragraph of text.
 The first viewer defined is displayed as the default viewer.
 Others are selectable using icons displayed in the top right margin of the paragraph.
+Information about <span data-click-image-zoomto="489,1158,4245,3759">image interactions</span> can be found [here](https://github.com/JSTOR-Labs/juncture/wiki/Visual-Essay-Image-Tag). <!-- copy coordinates from visual essay upper left corner -->
 <param ve-image
        manifest="https://ids.si.edu/ids/manifest/ark:/65665/m38902df56eeba4856a1036eb5f7212d1d"
        title="_Populus tremuloides_ herbarium specimen with cotton">